Detecting and Rectifying Noisy Labels: A Similarity-based Approach: Conclusion

 \section{Conclusion}

-We introduce similarity-based algorithms for detecting and rectifying errors on large-scale datasets.
-We theoretically show that the similarity between the penultimate feature's data points is useful for detecting errors.
-Experiment results demonstrated the superior performance of our methods, and their capability to improve the dataset quality and model generalization.
+We introduce similarity-based algorithms with theoretical justification for detecting and rectifying noise in datasets.
+Experiment results demonstrated the superior performance of our approach to improve the dataset quality and model generalization.